 What and where to shop?

-A guided tour always makes stop at their affiliated shops and we loved their choice this time.
-We were taken to Papyrus Scrolls with night illuminated graphics(the making of it boggled us) , Perfume store and Khartouche, a personal oval shaped souvenir with embedded Egyptian symbols which is meant to protect from evil spirits.
+A guided tour always makes a stop at their affiliated shops and we loved their choice this time.
+We were taken to Papyrus Scrolls with night illuminated graphics(the making of it boggled us), Perfume store, and Khartouche, a personal oval-shaped souvenir with embedded Egyptian symbols which are meant to protect from evil spirits.

 Is it worth all the money and time?

 Definitely.
-These are Pyramids, the greatest man made structures ever.
-Also Egypt carries so much history and it feels incredible to stand amid those giant structures and statues.
-However, Egypt is not that costly after all, well after flying into mainland.
+These are Pyramids, the greatest man-made structures ever.
+Also, Egypt carries so much history and it feels incredible to stand amid those giant structures and statues.
+However, Egypt is not that costly after all, well after flying into the mainland.
 But I wish I had more time to cover all the surrounding places.
 4 days would be ideal to cover all the places around Cairo.
-And 10 days at least, if bundled with Luxor and Aswan, two other important historic and must see cities in Egypt.
+And 10 days at least, if bundled with Luxor and Aswan, two other important historic and must-see cities in Egypt.

 Tips for first time visitors —

 - Check travel/terror alerts before making any plans.

 - Book a tour for an easy commute and it helps in avoiding long lines.